wg-jason/cast-away-ballot/index.md

 Voting Time Burden is defined as:

-Voting Time Burden = Travel Time to Polling Station (Round trip) + TimeVotingatPollingStation
+Voting Time Burden = Travel Time to Polling Station (Round trip) + Time Voting at Polling Station

 *Based on a similar study conducted by UC Berkeley Professor Daniel Chatman for Travis County, TX.*